 This is the third and largest boat undertaken to date.
 Its progress was interrupted several times for various reasons including Covid.

-The build has also been slowed down by my obsession to make it pretty much self-rescuing and at the same time create as much storage as possible for camp cruising.
+The build was also slowed by my obsession to make it pretty much self-rescuing and at the same time create as much storage as possible for camp cruising.
 This required the creation of 12 independent tanks, one each in the bow and stern, and five each along each side under the seat and full deck.
 In effect, the cockpit is surrounded entirely by these buoyancy/storage tanks and yet still has plenty of seating and room for several adults.
-The tanks not only provide a lot of storage space but should provide enough buoyancy in the event of a capsize so that righting the boat after a capsize results in a boat that is not still swamped with water and is again ready to be occupied and sailed.
+The tanks not only provide a lot of dry storage space but should provide enough buoyancy in the event of a capsize so that righting the boat after a capsize results in a boat that is not still swamped with water and is again ready to be occupied and sailed.

 Other ways in which this build departed from the open boat plans provided by designer Oughtred are as follows:

 Eliminated the aft-protruding Boomkin spar used to sheet the mizzen sprit sail by changing to a gaff mizzen sail which allows sheeting on the rudder head itself and I believe improves the boat's overall appearance.